 Coding information is so widely available on the internet that children with the potential to become talented coders will be able to teach themselves.

-Life skills should be taught in school
+Should life skills should be taught in school?

 First Aid should be taught in schools in the UK